Eleven Tips to Improve Your Accounts Receivable Turnover

 10. Follow up regularly

-Nobody loves making collections calls.
-Which is all the more reason to follow our tips for improving your accounts receivable turnover, and reduce the need to make them at all!
+Nobody loves making collections calls, which is all the more reason to follow our tips for improving your accounts receivable turnover and reducing the need to make them at all!

 You can streamline your collection process by making it a policy to always provide detailed, accurate invoices and clear payment terms upfront.
 Mistakes do happen, however.
-And sometimes a missed payment is just that - an honest mistake where the client will appreciate a friendly reminder.
+Sometimes, a missed payment is just that - an honest mistake where the client will appreciate a friendly reminder.

 At Enkel, our collection process includes both a courtesy reminder sent 10 days before an invoice is due, and immediate follow-up once that due date has passed.